roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Storage management-CSI/AEP non-volatile storage volumes/Use AEP in ACK clusters.md

         /dev/mapper/pmemvgregion0-disk--334cb6fa--fabd--4687--96dc--0d2b15564822  10255636 36888  10202364   1% /data
         ```

-        The output shows that a block storage volume is created and mounted to the application pods.
+        The output shows that a block storage volume is created and mounted to the application pod.

 1.  **Use AEP as direct memory volumes**